csfeeser/k8s/cka tips.md

 9. A lot of questions on the CKA will have you write something a specific file.
 "Put the name of the pod consuming the most resources in the file /tmp/bigolpod.txt"

-10. questions involving readiness/liveness probes will NOT mention "readiness/liveness probes" on the exam.
+10. Questions involving readiness/liveness probes will NOT mention "readiness/liveness probes" on the exam.
 It will say something like "make sure that the container restarts after it fails to respond to a cat command against /tmp/whatever"

 11. Need to mount something like a configmap/secret/persistentvolumeclaim to a Pod?
 Do the following:
     - search kubernetes.io for "configmap" or "secret" or "persistent volume claim" and open that page